VerteDinde/raytracing_in_one_weekend_cpp/README.md

 The original README didn't have much instruction on setting up your C++ project.
 Since I'm coming from a JavaScript background, I needed a bit of help with this.

 If you found this repo and, like me, have very limited C++ experience, I hope this helps!

-As an example, this is how I handled building and outputs for the first chapter (Output An Image) using VSCode with the basic C++ extension:
+As an example, this is how I handled building and outputs for the first chapter (Output An Image) using VSCode with the basic C++ extension.
+Make sure you have existing `src` and `build` directories:

 ```c++
 // build the exe output